 Beyond Better Codes

-In our last installment, we saw how locally decodable codes allow a VAST Universal Storage System to use very wide stripes, typically 150D+4P, without having to read all 149 remaining data strips to rebuild from a device failure.
+In our last installment, we saw how locally decodable codes allow a VAST Universal Storage is a single storage system that is fast enough for primary storage, scalable enough for huge datasets and affordable enough to use for the full range of a customers data, thus eliminating the tyranny of tiers.
+System to use very wide stripes, typically 150D+4P, without having to read all 149 remaining data strips to rebuild from a device failure.

 Some other vendor may have taken locally decodable codes and applied them to a traditional RAID system where users had to specify the number of data strips and protection strips for multiple RAIDsets, and the system reconstructed the whole contents of each failed SSD.
 But at VAST Data, we aren’t so easily satisfied.